SylvainSalgatHEIG/labveiltech/content/about/index.md

 ---
 layout: page
-multilingual: true
+multilingual: false
 ---

 ## About Me
-**_Huabing Zhao_** is a software architect, an Istio Member and an ONAP PTL.
+**_Sylvain Salgat_** is a software architect, an Istio Member and an ONAP PTL.
 He has a solid experience in the information and telecommunication technology industry for more than 17 years.

 Throughout his career, he has built a number of large-scale, cross-country software systems, most of them are still running in production.